-This would be language that may be seen as offensive, by discriminating against a person (or group) based on gender, race, religion, or sexual orientation.
+This would be language that may be seen as offensive by discriminating against a person (or group) based on gender, race, religion, or sexual orientation.

 While hate speech may be unacceptable in most modern societies, the law is somewhat ambiguous on the topic.

 On the one hand, it is clear that speech used to incite illegal or dangerous activity is not permitted.
-Conversely, speech that could be considered vulgar or offensive is an acceptable form of expression.
+Conversely, speech that could be considered vulgar or offensive is an acceptable form of free expression.

 Over time, this has extended to public institutions and law enforcement.
 Private organizations are not held to the same principles.

 Another company may restrict freedom of expression by disciplining employees who display solidarity with a particular political cause.

-This is seen by many as an infringement of our rights.
-However, since these are private organizations, with voluntary participation, they have no legal obligation to respect freedom of expression.
+This is seen by many as an infringement of our civil rights.
+However, since these are private organizations with voluntary participation, they have no legal obligation to respect freedom of expression.

 We can no longer be certain whether what we read, see, or hear in the media is factually correct.

 The formal media (television, radio, and newspapers) are regulated to some extent.
-They have to provide information that can be corroborated by factual quotes.
-Though this can be manipulated.
+They have to provide information that can be corroborated by factual quotes, though this can be manipulated.